MSeidelFed/KineticMSI/USAGE.md

 1. Assembly of isotopic flux proxies for analyzing the tracer dynamics.

 1. Visualization and determination of the best isotopic flux proxies.
-The used proxies can vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.
+The proxies chosen may vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.

 1. Visualization of isotopic flux proxies and analysis of the tracer spatial dynamics.
 This step is meant to reconstruct kMSI images based on the derived proxies of isotope enrichment.